fluxcd/kustomize-controller/README.md

 ### Configure alerting

-The kustomize controller can be configured to post message to Slack or Discord whenever a kustomization status changes.
+The kustomize controller can post message to Slack or Discord whenever a kustomization status changes.

-Alerting can be configured by creating a profile that targets a list of kustomization:
+Alerting can be configured by creating a profile that targets a list of kustomizations:

 ```yaml
 apiVersion: kustomize.fluxcd.io/v1alpha1